AQUAS-mission/aquas-sensor-buoy/aquas-sensor-buoy-esp32/README.md

 ## Data Format

-Data is stored in `/sensor.csv` with the following format:
+Data is stored in `sensor.csv` on the SD card with the following format:

 ```csv
 timestamp,ph,temperature,dissolved_oxygen,electrical_conductivity,turbidity_ntu